 The current decline in biodiversity reduces the capability of populations and communities to adjust to the accelerating environmental and climatic changes.
 This may lead to extinctions and a further decline in biodiversity.
 We aim to improve our understanding of this important but understudied feedback loop by accounting for the biodiversity-related ability of populations and communities to adjust their properties (functional traits) to altered abiotic and biotic conditions.
 For example, increased grazing may select for less edible, but slower growing algae, leading to a decrease in the overall edibility of algae.
 This, in turn, dampens the reduction of algal biomass by grazing and influences the biomass and species composition of herbivores; e.g. the share of herbivorous species able to exploit less edible algae may increase.
 This reduces the advantage of being less edible, allows the edible, fast growing algae to recover, and promotes the coexistence of different algal types and, thus, biodiversity.

-Our goal is to improve our predictive power on how biodiversity affects ecological dynamics and responses to environmental changes to mitigate negative human impacts.
+Our goal is to improve our predictive power on how biodiversity affects ecological dynamics and responses to environmental changes and perturbations to mitigate negative human impacts.
 We reconsider classical “well-established” theoretical concepts and experimentally test mechanisms maintaining biodiversity that can then be implemented in (applied, forecasting) models to improve their validity.

 Related experiments are also conducted by Prof. Dr. Lutz Becks (Univ.
 Konstanz), Dr. Stefanie Moorthi (Univ.
 Oldenburg), Prof. Dr. Markus Weitere (UfZ Magdeburg), Prof. Dr. Thomas Berendonk (TU Dresden) and Prof. Dr. Ralph Tollrian (Univ.
 Bochum) with whom we closely collaborate within the DFG Priority Programme 1704 “DynaTrait”.